zbluebugz/facebook-clean-my-feeds/README.md

 ### Polished Controls
 - A floating toggle button with the simplified-ui styling updates from trinhquocviet's branch.
 - Dialog rewritten for clarity, with translated labels and dark-mode friendly theming.
 All configuration happens in one place, no menu maze.

-## Installation

-1. Install a userscript manager such as **[Violentmonkey](https://violentmonkey.github.io/)**, **[Tampermonkey](https://www.tampermonkey.net/)**, or **[FireMonkey](https://addons.mozilla.org/en-US/firefox/addon/firemonkey/)**.
-2. Add the script:
-   - From this repo: open [`fb-clean-my-feeds.user.js`](https://raw.githubusercontent.com/Artificial-Sweetener/facebook-clean-my-feeds/main/fb-clean-my-feeds.user.js) and let your userscript manager import it.
-   - Todo: Publish to GreasyFork
-3. Reload Facebook.
-The mop icon appears bottom-left by default.
-You can set it to appear in the top-right or hide it completely.

 ## Using the Control Panel